inxi options:

 server/api helper daemons/plugins.

--B Power used, in watts; serial number.
+-B Power used, in watts; serial number/ adds 'charging:'

 -D Disk transfer speed; NVMe lanes; USB rev, speed, lanes